 This premium outfit is a colossal reason why the Sta.
 Rita Hills region is so coveted these days.
 Sourcing from one of the best West Coast vineyards around Sanford & Benedict, the label has become a real bar-setter in a Santa Barbara scene that has since erupted.
 If Burgundian classics like Chardonnay and Pinot Noir are your thing, Sanford should move up your list of must-try’s.
 What the winery knew in 1971 when it was first planted is now being fully — and rightfully — celebrated.

 Willamette Valley, Oregon

-This longstanding label deserves its place on the list for one big reason especially: its ability to produce a fantastic yet affordable Willamette Valley Pinot Noir.
-The price of this lauded wine has crept up for years but this Oregon stalwart has kept from following the trend.
-Better, it has not sacrificed any effort or class in the cellar.
+We could easily throw several Willamette Valley wineries on this list.
+McKinlay stands out in its ability to produce affordable Pinot Noir in a region increasingly known for very expensive offerings.
+It’s all the more impressive given how finicky the grape is, from low yields to its delicate nature in the cellar.
 For those who say there is no great $20 Pinot we mostly agree, except for McKinlay.
 But you’d hardly know it unless you’re close with your bottle shop owner or sommelier friend, as the label does not even have a website.